dxw/playbook/index.markdown

 #### Internal tech support

-If you experience problems with the office printers, wi-fi, video conference set-up, Macs etc… You may send a message in the **\#help-techsupport** Slack channel.
+If you experience problems with your laptop, office printers, wi-fi, video conference set-up, etc… You may send a message in the **\#help-techsupport** Slack channel.

 #### Using a personal device at work